*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 Has a generous relative given you down payment money for a wedding gift or graduation?
 It’s likely that you’re extremely grateful for the gift money, and that’s completely understandable.

 Do you know how to use the gift money appropriately to purchase a home?
-We’ll straighten out the details, help you understand the tax burdens of using a gift of cash for your down payment and show you how to minimize your liability.
+We’ll straighten out the details, help you understand the tax burdens of using a gift of cash (as opposed to a gift of equity) for your down payment and show you how to minimize your liability.

 If Someone Gives Me Money, Why Do I Need A Gift Letter?